 ** The Disabled List presents bi-monthly live standup at NWFF!
-Featured comedians in this edition: Forest Ember, Andy Iwancio, Blake Kiltoff, Jay Lapin, Crystal Liston, and Marcus Moreno **
+Featured comedians in this edition: Forest Ember, Andy Iwancio, Blake Kiltoff, Jay Lapin, and Crystal Liston **

 The Disabled List, produced and hosted by local comedians Dan Hurwitz and Kayla Brown, takes place bimonthly at Northwest Film Forum in Seattle, WA.

 The Disabled List is a collective of disabled comedians that has been performing in and around Seattle since 2018.
 In 2021, we produced a short film, the award-eligible This Is Spinal Injury, that debuted at Northwest Film Forum’s Local Sightings Film Festival and was screened at several other film festivals throughout the state.

 This live comedy show features Brown, Hurwitz, and an ever-changing cast of fellow local comedians!

 Michael Bellevue is an avid sailor, reader and writer of Russian, standup producer, avid volunteer who’s produced several fundraisers for nonprofits, comedian, chess player since age 5, linguistics fan, and, self-evidently, Black.
 He volunteered at a food bank for 15 months during the pandemic.